-The were no declarations of interest made at the meeting.
+There were no declaration of interest made on this occasion.

-To confirm as a correct record the minutes of the meeting of the Council held on 19 April 2018.
+To confirm as a correct record the minutes of the meeting of the Council held on 15 November 2018 (copy enclosed).

-RESOLVED, that the minutes of the previous meeting held on 19 April 2018 be agreed as a correct record.
+RESOLVED that, the minutes of the previous meeting held on 15 November 2018 be agreed with the following amendments:-